ttrefoni/DPHPT/README.md

 ### 1.A: Set Up Linux Environment
 This process is intended to leverage multiple large Linux instances to run dozens of computationally expensive tunes simultaneously.

-#### 1.A.i: Create a shared, mounted folder so that all Linux machines:
+#### 1.A.i: Create a shared, mounted folder to coordinate across Linux instances:
 If you have multiple instances where you want to run experiments, all machines need to be able to read the necessary Python scripts and maintain a database of tuning results.
 There are multiple ways to do this, but one popular solution is to use Samba.
 A basic tutorial is included below, but more information is available at [Samba Wiki](https://wiki.samba.org/index.php/Main_Page).
 If you plan to only use one machine, this step is not neccessary.

 For each Linux instance: